Here you will find the answers to all the questions we are regularly asked when we speak to university students about their volunteering abroad trip.

-We have researched and reviewed this extensively, based on over 25 years of fundraising and NGO Management experience.
+We have researched and reviewed this extensively, based on over 25 years of fundraising, international development and NGO Management experience.
 You can read more about it here, and please ask us if you have any specific questions.
 We have worked with university students who have written dissertations on this subject and we love to discuss this in depth.

 You can visit these two links to give you some initial ideas;